 Initiative core team members are also automatically added to the initiative's followers group so that they can view a list of people who want to receive updates about the initiative and send messages to them.

-A supporting team is an additional group added to an initiative that enables you to share content privately with a select group of people, including core team members, staff, and community members.
-People added to a supporting team can privately view the content shared with them, such as a survey or dashboard, but they cannot edit content.
+A supporting team is an additional group added to an initiative that enables you to share content privately with a select group of people to view or edit the content shared with them, such as a web map or dashboard, without having full edit-access to your site or its official content.

 If a site or an initiative is missing a core team, the person who originally created the site or initiative didn't have the administrative privilege to create groups with update capabilities or the core team group may have been deleted.
 Contact a hub administrator and request that they open your site or initiative in edit mode, click Teams in the second drop-down menu, and follow steps provided on the page to activate the core team.
 Alternatively, an administrator can assign the appropriate privileges to the person managing the site or initiative so that they can activate the core team on their own.